Pomeranian dogs and fish oil. Why you need to give fish oil to Pomeranians?

 Inflammatory skin problems and skin allergies can be treated with fish oil.
 One study on 20 dogs who had itchy skin revealed that the dogs who were given placebos didn’t improve as much as those with itchy skin.
 Those dogs who had fish oil had a major improvement with less itchiness of their skin, lowered amounts of self-trauma and the hair on their coats also improved enormously.
 A different study that compared dogs at different stages of the skin allergies revealed that those in the earliest stages of this condition improved far more than the dogs who were in more advanced stages.

 Treatment of Canine Cognitive Dysfunction in Pomeranians

 Cognitive dysfunction is a common problem faced by older dogs and bears a great resemblance to people with Alzheimer’s disease and dementia.
 If a DHA supplement is provided to dogs, it helps improve cognitive dysfunction in dogs and slows down the progress of Alzheimer’s and dementia.
 A bigger test on dogs with behavioural problems of all types including: poor sleep, disorientation, doing toilet business in the house and changes to activity levels.
 This test ran for 60 days, and they ate a diet rich in DHA-supplemented foods.
 Every behavioural problem improved, some more than others but all problems reduced significantly.

-If a Pomeranian has chronic heart failure, he can lose a lot of weight as well, and his anticipated life expectancy will be reduced.
+Pomeranian heart disease can cause a dog too lose a lot of weight, and his anticipated life expectancy will be reduced.
 Some Pomeranians with these issues were given fish oil supplements and their life expectancy was better than the dogs who didn’t have the supplement in their diet.

 Precautions Before Giving Fish Oil to Pomeranians